seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Has Rozemyne reported anything about when the goddess descended?」

 「No, since she had difficulty even eating food along with the medicine… We will have to wait until after she wakes up before hearing her story.
 Also, Cornelius reported something to me.
-Apparently, the goddess's power is making the namesworn entourage members behave strangely.」
+Apparently, the goddess's power is making the namesworn retainers behave strangely.」

 My eyes widened upon hearing such a thing for the first time.
 No such report had come from Ferdinand.
-He must not have known, since this phenomenon was limited to entourage members who had dedicated their names to Rozemyne.
+He must not have known, since this phenomenon was limited to retainers who had dedicated their names to Rozemyne.

 「What do you mean by strangely?
 Can you give an example?」

 「It seems to make them want to praise and pray to the princess similarly to Hartmut.」

-I imagined all of Rozemyne's namesworn entourage praising her like Hartmut, and pondered the situation for a while.
+I imagined all of Rozemyne's namesworn retainers praising her like Hartmut, and pondered the situation for a while.
 While creepy and annoying, it doesn't seem to have much of a negative impact on anyone else.

 「…If they don't burden Rozemyne, just leave them be.」